For more information, contact:

 -FOR IMMEDIATE RELEASE

-- Rotary ultrasonic processing – a high-speed means to achieve bonding of materials that contain thermoplastic components or precision cutting of a wide variety of materials, or simultaneous combinations of the two.
+Aurizon’s rotary processing systems present a high-speed, non-contact means to achieve bonding of materials that contain thermoplastic components, precision cutting of a wide variety of materials, or simultaneous combinations of the two.

 - Ultrasonic nozzle technology, an efficient and effective means of improving the atomization of liquids or increasing the throughput of viscous liquids through orifices.
 Aurizon’s ultrasonic nozzles are “self-cleaning,” helping to minimize or eliminate clogging that can often occur with small orifices or viscous liquids.

 Public Relations Senior Manager